 The Transperth website has information regarding public transport for Perth.
 You can use it to plan trips by bus or train around Perth and suburbs.

-Its address is www.transperth.wa.gov.au/Default.aspx almost 7 years ago
+Its address is www.transperth.wa.gov.au/Default.aspx about 7 years ago